 Bike boxes should be located at signalized intersections only and right turns on red should be prohibited.
-Bike boxes should be used locations that have a large volume of cyclists and are often utilized in central areas where traffic is usually moving slowly.
-Reducing right turns on red improves safety for cyclists and does not significantly impede motor vehicle travel.
+Bike boxes should be used at locations that have a large volume of cyclists and are often utilized in central areas where traffic is usually moving slowly.
+Reducing right turns on red can help improve cyclists' safety and does not significantly impede motor vehicle travel.
 On roadways with one travel lane in each direction, the bike box also facilitates left turning movements for cyclists.

-Evaluation of Innovative Bike-Box Application in Eugene, Oregon, Author: Hunter, W.W., 2000
+Evaluation of Innovative Bike-Box Application in Eugene, Oregon, Author: Hunter, W.W., 2000 b) Shared Bicycle/Bus Lane